slague/block_builder_challenge/README.md

 3:
 ```
 `add [slot]`
 Adds a block to the specified slot.
 Blocks are added one at a time.
 Blocks can only be added to slots that exist.
-If the spot does not exist, the user will be asked to provide a different slot.

 Example:
 `add 2` adds a block (X) to the second slot.